LEARN TO WEAVE

 Meghan Shimek - I get a lot of questions about my wooden rotating heddle frame loom.
 I got it from Meghan's shop a few years ago, but I think she is forever sold out.
 I know that's a total teaser, but I have some other suggestions below for something comparable!

-Jim Hokett - These looms are a minimal, sturdy design handmade for simple tapestry weaving.
-I have the smallest (4x7 in) 6 dent for mini projects and the intermediate (9x12 in) 8 dent and they are perfect for travel.
-There are three sizes that range up to 12x15 inches.
-I have the small looms and some of his other tools available in my shop!
+Jim Hokett - Get them while you can, this man is officially retired out of business!
+After decades of providing tools for fiber artists both new, and experienced, the time has finally come for Jim and his wife to relax.
+These looms are a minimal, sturdy design handmade for Navajo style tapestry weaving.
+I personally have the smallest (4x7 in) 6 dent for mini projects, the original (8x7 inch) 8 dent and the intermediate (9x12 in) 8 dent- all perfect sizes for travel.
+Find the small and original looms and some of his other tools available in my shop, while supplies last!

 FIBRESHARE - If you're not familiar with this rad organization already, FibreShare is an international yarn and fiber swap open to all crafts with a focus on fostering connections beyond the screen while contributing to the growth of the Fibre-community.
 I've been a member each round since it started and it has been such a treat every time.
 You sign up and get assigned two partners: one who sends a package to you and the other who receives a package from you!
 It's a great way to connect with other fiber artists and get your hands on fibers hand-picked from all over the globe!